ProfElements/DynaTech/README.md

 - **Inventory Filter** - Upon item pickup, if item is the same as one in the Inventory Filter's filter it voids the item.
 - **Angel Gem** - Permanent Creative Flight, it has some speed settings.
 - **Scoop** - The only way to get naturals Bees.
 Scoop them into item form.
+- **Dimensional Home** - Gives you a small home in another dimension to teleport to and from. (it sends to you back to your bed spawn if you are in the dimension.)

 ## Bees
 - **Bee** - A Natural Bee, for each one -2 seconds to resource creation time in Material Hive.